MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/enterpriseapn-csp.md

 <p>Supported operations are Add, Get, Delete, and Replace.</p>

 <a href="" id="enterpriseapn-connectionname-classid"></a>**EnterpriseAPN/*ConnectionName*/ClassId**
 <p>GUID that defines the APN class to the modem.
-This is the same as the OEMConnectionId in CM_CellularEntries CSP.
-Normally this setting is not present.
-It is only required when IsAttachAPN is true and the attach APN is not only used as the Internet APN.</p>
+This GUID is the same as the OEMConnectionId in CM_CellularEntries CSP.
+Normally this setting isn't present.
+It's only required when IsAttachAPN is true and the attach APN isn't only used as the Internet APN.</p>

 <p>Supported operations are Add, Get, Delete, and Replace.</p>

 <a href="" id="enterpriseapn-connectionname-authtype"></a>**EnterpriseAPN/*ConnectionName*/AuthType**
 <p>Authentication type.
-This value can be one of the following:</p>
+This value can be one of the following values:</p>

 -   None (default)
 -   Auto